 - Updates Checks: Checks for applicable hotfixes and product updates for your Site.

-- LTSR Checks: Checks to ensure the components in your Site are LTSR compliant.
+- LTSR Compliance Checks: Checks to ensure the components in your Site are LTSR compliant.

-- Perform all Checks: Runs all available checks in one operation.
+- Perform All Citrix Recommended Checks: Runs all Citrix Recommended checks in one operation.

 Running the checks will take a few minutes to complete.
 When finished, Smart Check displays the Health Alerts page for your Site which lists the status of all the checks performed and the number of errors, warnings, and updates found.
 Smart Check also sends you an email notification with this information.